Rajata25072/Data-Analysis-and-Interpretation/1_Data_Management_and_Visualization/README.md

 - M3_Managing Data
 - M4_Visualizing Data

-In each lab directory, there are 4 types of file:
+In each module directory, there are 3 types of file:
 - Assn = Assignment (blog post and code)
 - Example = Files related to example (code and code book)
 - Practices = Code for exercise